* DATA STRUCTURE APTITUDE *

 Pointers are different from references.
 One of the main

-differences is that the pointers can be both initialized and assigned,
+differences is that the pointers can be both initialized and

 whereas references can only be initialized.
 So this code issues an